hawlermathew2007/hawlermathew2007/README.md

 ```

 - 🔭 I’m currently working on a program about a Cute Dino wandering around user's desktop with Tkinter
-- 🌱 I’m currently learning about how to train AI and Ethical Hacking
+- 🌱 I’m currently learning about how to train AI and CEH
 - 💬 You can ask me about HTML, CSS, Javascript, React, nodejs and Python
 - 😆 Pronouns: try/me
 - 🐺 Wolf is my Symbol!